 - 1.RI.KID.2: For levels 1-2, the 1st grade standard is assessed orally.
 Evidence is scored through a video.
 For levels 3-7, the 1st grade standard is assessed through writing.
 Evidence of the student's work is provided through a graphic organizer, a response sheet, or a writing piece.
 Students performing at Levels 0-2 need prompting and support.
 Prompting and support are provided by the teacher while asking comprehension questions.
 Examples of prompting and support could be providing the student with the book, having visuals such as story webs, charts, and handouts where the student has drawn or written about the book.
-For levels 1-2, on the 1st grade rubric, students orally identify the main topic and key details of the text through writing.
-For levels 6-7, on the 1st grade rubric, students independently identify the main topic and key details of the text through writing.
-For levels 6-7, on the 1st grade rubric, students independently identify the main topic and key details of the text through writing.
-For levels 6-7, on the 1st grade rubric, students independently identify the main topic and key details of the text through writing. - 2.RI.KID.2: For levels 1-7 of the 2nd grade standard, evidence is collected through a writing piece.
+For levels 1-2, on the 1st grade rubric, students orally identify the main topic and key details from the text.
+For levels 3-5, on the 1st grade rubric, students independently identify the main topic and key details of the text through writing.
+For levels 6-7, on the 1st grade rubric, students independently identify the main topic and key details of the text through writing and determine the main focus of specific paragraphs in the text through writing. - 2.RI.KID.2: For levels 1-7 of the 2nd grade standard, evidence is collected through a writing piece.
 The writing piece can be a graphic organizer or a written response sheet.
 For levels 1-2, on the 2nd grade rubric, students independently identify the main topic and key details of the text through writing.
 For levels 3-5, on the 2nd grade rubric, students independently identify the main topic and key details of the text and identify the main focus of specific paragraphs in the text.
 For levels 6-7, on the 2nd grade rubric, students identify main idea, key details, and summarize how the details support the topic.